suryar113/skience/README.md

-# Congrats, you are one of the few people to look a this
+# Congrats, you are one of the few people to look at this